maddsua/NovaPoshtaREST/readme.md

 This package provides typing and functions to call Nova Poshta api methods.

-Currently supporting NodeJS in ESM mode.
-Actually, Deno too, but we need to get rid of node-fetch for it.
+Currently supporting NodeJS in ESM mode and Deno.
+From the same npm package 🤘

 Official API references are here: https://developers.novaposhta.ua/documentation